riok/mapperly/docs/docs/contributing/docs.md

 # Documentation

-The Mapperly documentation is built using [Docusaurus 2](https://docusaurus.io/) and is located in the `docs` directory.
+The Mapperly documentation is built using [Docusaurus](https://docusaurus.io/) and is located in the `docs` directory.

 ## Dependencies